Shangri-La Sydney high tea

 • Sydney

 What's for tea?
 The quirky, eccentric chic of the QT Sydney provides the perfect backdrop for dessert legend and celeb chef Adriano Zumbo’s vibrant high tea experience.
 It showcases a perfect balance of style and substance, with a top-of-class selection of sweet and savoury bites presented on a specially designed cake stand made from an assemblage of black cubes, each housing a delicious morsel.
-Start on the lowest tier with the luxe likes of a prawn roll, Caesar sliders and dainty goat's cheese tarts, before delighting in the signature desserts Zumbo is most celebrated for.
-These include a glazed chocolate mousse with pistachio praline in the shape of a heart, a passionfruit tart with a silky-smooth cream filling, and Zumbo’s twist on a scone with Tasmanian strawberry and lemon myrtle jam and clotted cream.
+The stars of the show are the desserts that Zumbo is most celebrated for.
+These include a passionfruit tart with a silky-smooth cream filling and Zumbo’s twist on a scone with Tasmanian strawberry and lemon myrtle jam and clotted cream.
 Of course, there’s also a selection of multi-coloured Zumbarons – the chef’s singular riff on a classic macaron.
 You can wash this fancy feast down with a glass of Mumm Champagne, a speciality tea or even a cocktail.

 Advertising